 Just six years after the treaty was signed gold was discovered in the Black Hills.
 Miners swarmed into the Sioux territory.
 Many Indians gathered into the camp of Sitting Bull.
 They danced the Sun Dance for many days.
 Sitting Bull danced until he had to be carried to his teepee.
 Sitting Bull dreamed the Bluecoats were falling from the sky into the Indians' camp.
 In the dream he saw the Indians win.
 His dream came true when General George Crook came into the Rosebud Valley with a thousand men.
 The white men were defeated.

-Sitting Bull then moved the Indians to the valley of Little Big Horn River.
-Eight days later the Bluecoats attacked at Little Big Horn.
+Sitting Bull then moved the Indians to the valley of Little Bighorn River.
+Eight days later the Bluecoats attacked at Little Bighorn.
 The battle was led by Colonel Custer.
 In a very short time Colonel George A. Cluster and all his men were dead.

-After the battle of Little Big Horn the Indians could not find enough food.
+After the battle of Little Bighorn the Indians could not find enough food.
 The Chiefs met, but they could not agree on a plan.
 Some wanted to stay and fight and others wanted to move.
 The Indians scattered.
 Sitting Bull led the Hunkpapas north to Canada.
 The Hunkpapas did not like Canada.
 They were poor and hungry.

-In 1878 messengers came to Canada promising the government in Washington would give the Indians peace, food, and a reservations.
+In 1878 messengers came to Canada promising the government in Washington would give the Indians peace, food, and a reservation.
 With his people starving Sitting Bull rode to Fort Buford in North Dakota to surrender.
 Sitting Bull was held prisoner of the government for two years.
 What was left of the Hunkpapa was sent to Standing Rock Reservation.

-James McLaughlin was a government agent sent help the Indians.
+James McLaughlin was a government agent sent to help the Indians.
 McLaughlin did little to help the hungry and cold Indians.
 In 1885 McLaughlin sent Sitting Bull to travel with Buffalo Bill's Wild West Show.
 Many people wanted to see the old Chief.
 When Sitting Bull returned to the reservation he found the conditions had grown worse.